UAB-CINL/UAB-CINL.github.io/docs/scanner/index.md

 ## Training

 If you and your study personnel have not already done so, you must undergo at least CINL MRI Safety Training.
-Please schedule this with Eleanor Yourich (elewis1@uabmc.edu).
+Please schedule this with Elizabeth Ingram (ekingram@uabmc.edu).
 Please read over the [training protocols](training.md) for more information.

 ### Implants